 Any modification, amendment, or termination of this DPA, including any modification or termination of this clause requiring written form, must be in written form.

 Each of the parties will comply with the data protection laws applicable to its respective activities under this DPA, including the guidance (e.g., working papers) published by the EU Data Protection Board.
 Should any binding decision or order by a privacy regulator or court of competent jurisdiction or guidance by the EU Data Protection Board (or its successor) require changes to this DPA and/or the way in which Processor handles Personal Data hereunder, then the parties shall mutually implement such changes.

 In the event of any conflicts between this DPA and other agreements between the parties, including, without limitation, the Terms, the provisions of this DPA shall prevail.

 PURPOSE OF DATA PROCESSING, TYPE OF DATA AND CATEGORIES OF DATA SUBJECTS

 Purpose of data processing, type of data and categories of data subjects are governed by the provisions of the Terms.
 They include inter alia the following:

-Individuals within the User being Brands, Material Suppliers, Manufacturers and others.
+- Individuals within the User being Brands, Buyers, Material Suppliers, Manufacturers, Sales Representatives, and others.

-Registration on the Platform and the usage of the Platform.
+- Registration on the OM and the usage of the OM.